 Overall, hydronic radiant heat systems continue to be the most popular because of their cost-effectiveness and efficiency, especially in colder climates.

 If you need help fast, call KaiTech Plumbing & Heating now.
 We offer professional, quality service in Calgary, Airdrie, and surrounding areas.
 We will inspect your system and offer multiple options before starting any repairs.
 Whenever possible, we always recommend cost-effective repairs rather then replacements.

 You can get a good idea of the quality of a radiant floor install by how equally spaced out each pex tube is laid out.
 When radiant floor heating is correctly installed there will not be any cold spots or hot spots in the room – the heat will be consistent.

 If your hydronic heating system isn’t producing sufficient heat or you are interested in having a radiant heating system installed, contact KaiTech Plumbing & Heating today for all your hydronic heating needs.

-Copyright © 2020 KaiTech Plumbing & Heating - All Rights Reserved.
+Copyright © 2021 KaiTech Plumbing & Heating - All Rights Reserved.

-Proudly Serving Airdrie, Calgary & Surroundings Areas
+Proudly Serving Airdrie, Calgary, & Surroundings Areas

 "If water or gas runs through it, we do it!"